 September 14, 2021

-The Essential Commercial Janitorial Service Maintenance Guide for Facilities Management
+The Essential Commercial Janitorial Service Guide for Facilities Management

-As a facility manager, you have to fill a long list of roles.
+As a facility manager, you have to perform a variety of roles.
 Outsourcing many of these, such as commercial janitorial services, lets you use your time more efficiently.
 But hiring a janitorial service involves more than just hiring the first company you find in an online search.
-You need to understand what services they will complete, the benefits of hiring these services, and how to figure out the right schedule.
+You need to understand what services they will provide, the benefits of hiring for these services, and how to determine the right schedule.

 What Does Commercial Janitorial Maintenance Mean?

 You may hear the terms “commercial janitorial maintenance” and “commercial cleaning services” used interchangeably, but there is a slight difference.
-Janitorial services focus on the day-to-day tasks of keeping the property clean and functional, while cleaning services offer occasional deeper cleanings.
+Janitorial services focus on the day-to-day tasks of keeping a property clean and functional while cleaning services offer occasional deeper cleanings.
 For example, emptying garbage bins would be a janitorial service, while shampooing the carpets would be a cleaning service.